dpaterson/barclamp-loadbalancer/README.md

 loadbalancer
 ============

+This barclamp is currently only actively worked on the Grizzly feature branch, not in the main development branch.
+This master branch is here for various sync background tasks to be happy.

 A loadbalancer for other services.
 Utilizing Pound [1] and KeepaliveD [2] (note that keepalive is something totally different).
 For a sample config see [3]